-33 Donau Soja: The Donau Soja Organization, 2024.
+Donau Soja: The Donau Soja Organization, 2024.

-34 Earthworm: About us, 2024.
+Earthworm: About us, 2024.

-35 Ethical Tea Partnership: About Us, 2024.
+Ethical Tea Partnership: About Us, 2024.

-36 Fairtrade: What is Fairtrade?, 2024.
+Fairtrade: What is Fairtrade?, 2024.

-Council (FSC) t The FSC [®] was founded in 1993 and is an independent organization that promotes the environmentally friendly, socially beneficial and economically viable management of forests.
-The FSC [®] label therefore identifies wood and paper products that satisfy criteria such as the protection of indigenous groups, the conservation of biodiversity and forests with high conservation value or a ban on the use of genetically modified organisms.
-FSC [®] awards different labels depending on the proportion of certified cellulose in the product or the use of recycled materials.
-37 Forum for Sustainable Palm Oil (FONAP) The Forum for Sustainable Palm Oil (FONAP) is a multi-stakeholder partnership of over fifty companies, associations, NGOs, the German Federal Ministry for Food and Agriculture (BMEL) and the German Federal Ministry for Economic Cooperation and Development (BMZ).
-The FONAP administrative office is based at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ GmbH [German Society for International Cooperation].
+Forest Stewardship Council (FSC) FSC® N001585 The FSC® was founded in 1993 and is an independent organization that promotes the environmentally friendly, socially beneficial and economically viable management of forests.
+The FSC® label therefore identifies wood and paper products that satisfy criteria such as the protection of indigenous groups, the conservation of biodiversity and forests with high conservation value or a ban on the use of genetically modified organisms.
+FSC® awards different labels depending on the proportion of certified cellulose in the product or the use of recycled materials.
+I Sustainable Palm Oil (FONAP) partnership of over fifty companies, ass German Federal Ministry for Food and A German Federal Ministry for Economic ( Development (BMZ).
+The FONAP admin the Deutsche Gesellschaft für Internation GmbH [German Society for Internationa FONAP's aim is to promote sustainable with a focus on palm oil.
+Since its found The Forum for Sustainable Palm Oil (FONAP) is a multi-stakeholder partnership of over fifty companies, associations, NGOs, the German Federal Ministry for Food and Agriculture (BMEL) and the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The FONAP administrative office is based at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH [German Society for International Cooperation].
 FONAP's aim is to promote sustainable agricultural supply chains with a focus on palm oil.
 Since its foundation in 2015, FONAP has been committed to more sustainable palm oil cultivation in the German Initiative on Sustainable Cocoa In the German Initiative on Sustainable Cocoa, the federal government, represented by the German Federal Ministry for Economic Cooperation and Development (BMZ) and Federal Ministry for Food and Agriculture (BMEL), the German countries of origin.
-It aims to increase the acceptance of palm oil that is certified as sustainable in food, animal feed, and chemical products and to consider and apply human rights along the entire supply chain.
-39 confectionery industry, food retail, and civil society have all joined together.
+It aims to increase the acceptance of palm oil that is certified as sustainable in food, animal feed, and chemical products and to consider and apply human rights along the entire supply chain. confectionery industry, food retail, and civil society have all joined together.
 Together in a multi-stakeholder initiative, they pursue the goal of improving the living conditions of cocoa farmers and their families, preserving and protecting the natural resources and biodiversity in the cocoa growing countries, and increasing the production and marketing of cocoa certified according to sustainability standards.
 The members of the initiative are committed to working closely together with the governments of the cocoa-producing countries.
-38 Global Organic Textile Standard (GOTS) The Global Organic Textile Standard (GOTS) was established by international standard organizations advocating for more environmentally friendly and socially responsible textile production.
+Global Organic Textile Standard (GOTS) The Global Organic Textile Standard (GOTS) was established by international standard organizations advocating for more environmentally friendly and socially responsible textile production.
 The label indicates a verifiable social and environmental standard that is uniformly defined worldwide.
 Textile products only receive the label if they consist of at least 70% organically produced natural fibers.
 The standard means that the entire textile production chain is certified independently.
 All products are also traceable and can be checked in the public database.
-40 Human rights A human rights impact assessment (HRIA) is a process applied to • events and the line interview where and we are and the the metal burners.
+Human rights A human rights impact assessment (HRIA) is a process applied to • available standing the state of the second s impact assessment systematically identify, predict and respond to the potential human (HRIA) rights implications of a business operation, government policy or trade agreement.

-impact assessment systematically identify, predict and respond to the potential human (HRIA) rights implications of a business operation, government policy or trade agreement.41
+FSC: Forest Stewardship Council, 2023.

-37 FSC: Forest Stewardship Council, 2023.
-38 German Initiative on Sustainable Cocoa: About us, 2024.
+German Initiative on Sustainable Cocoa: About us, 2024.

-39 Forum for Sustainable Palm Oil: Portrait FONAP, 2024.
+Forum for Sustainable Palm Oil: Portrait FONAP, 2024.

-40 GOTS: Global Organic Textile Standard, 2020.
+GOTS: Global Organic Textile Standard, 2020.

-41 The Danish Institute for Human Rights: Introduction to human rights impact assessment, 2023.
+The Danish Institute for Human Rights: Introduction to human rights impact assessment, 2023.